wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-imperative-dev-techniques-powerapps-canvas-app/includes/4-contextual-variables.md

 You then set the **Visible** property of the pop-up controls to **varShowPopUp**.
 This is similar to the example from the global variables.
 The major difference is reusability.
 If you copy the controls (using Ctrl+C) to another screen, then you will have two instances of **varShowPopUp**.
 These two instances use the same name, but can have different values.
 The value of **varShowPopUp** on screen1 does not affect the value of **varShowPopUp** on screen2 because each contextual variable, even when they have the same name, are scoped to the screen they are on.

-Typically reusing variable names like this is not recommended because it can be confusing, but it’s great if you want to reuse functionality independently on different screens.
+Typically reusing variable names is not recommended because it can be confusing, but it’s great if you want to reuse functionality independently on different screens.

 If you are in doubt about whether you should use global or contextual variables, typically global variables are the default answer.
-This is because they are available everywhere, making them the most flexible.
+Global variables are available everywhere, making them the most flexible.

 One unique behavior of the **UpdateContext** function is that you can declare more than one variable at a time.
 This is not possible with the **Set** function.
 To create more than one context variable with a single formula, use a comma between the variables.